AtmolanderMimi/basm/book/src/bf-interpreter.md

 ### Writing The Flyer

-Instead of having a flyer go out for each operator through the use of `ADDD`, we can simply write a specilized flyer to fill the array.
+Instead of having a flyer go out for each operator through the use of `ADDD`, we can simply write a specialized flyer to fill the array.
 This input flyer will be able to take advantage of the context to have zero cells of state!
 That's right, we don't care about where we are or where we are going, so no index needed.
-Furthermore, since the array it will be constructing does not contain arbitrary data, we can guarenty that certain values will not show up (like 0).
+Furthermore, since the array it will be constructing does not contain arbitrary data, we can guaranty that certain values will not show up (like 0).
 So, we can return without having to store a return cell.
 For the return, we will look for 0, which is not mapped to any instructions, but is present in the parking.